 Pay Rates for "Wood Worker"How much does a Wood Worker in the federal government get paid? $55,940.71* *Based on the 2020 average.

-Wood Worker was the 525th most popular job in the U.S. Government in 2018, with 8 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Wood Worker was the 520th most popular job in the U.S. Government in 2020, with 7 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Wood Working jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Wood Working job is FWS-5, and the highest paygrade that can be attained within this job series is FWS-8.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.